 - High BUN (blood waste product)

-Another interesting finding is that dogs do not go into ketosis when they are fasting (starving) like humans do.
+Another interesting finding is that dogs do not go into ketosis when they are fasting (starving) as humans do.
 (6)

 During extreme starvation organs in the body are also affected.
 Some of the changes seen by pathologists (2) examining dogs who died from starvation include: